 - Shaking hands

 Though the above symptoms are uncomfortable and may act as roadblocks on the path to sobriety, they are rarely fatal.
 The even more severe and dangerous side effects that are associated with alcoholism are called Delirium tremens, or DTs for short.
 Delirium tremens only occur in five percent of alcoholics but should not be disregarded as possibilities.
 Along with vivid hallucinations as well as hypertension and hypotension, seizures are Delirium tremens that often prove fatal.
-Some side effects of Delirium tremens include:

 - Fast heart rate